NaNiCatO/redis-search-python-Thai-language/README.md

 > service SayHello
 >```python
 >import grpc
+>
+># Import the generated classes for our protocol buffer message and service definitions.
 >import search_pb2
 >import search_pb2_grpc
 >
+># Function to call the SayHello RPC method.
 >def say_hello(stub, name):
+>    # Create a HelloRequest message and Call the SayHello method on the stub (client)
 >    response = stub.SayHello(search_pb2.HelloRequest(name=name))
 >    print(f"SayHello response: {response.message}")
 >
 >def main():
+>    # Create an insecure gRPC channel to the server running on localhost at port 50051.
 >    with grpc.insecure_channel('localhost:50051') as channel:
+>         # Create a stub (client) for the SearchService using the channel.
 >         stub = search_pb2_grpc.SearchServiceStub(channel)
 >
 >    say_hello(stub, 'World')